Riding the Trend or Protecting Profits | Cerus Corporation (CERS)

 BTIG Research gave a rating of “Buy” to CERS, setting the target price at $7 in the report published on February 26th of the previous year.

-During the last 5 trading sessions, CERS rose by +7.65%, which changed the moving average for the period of 200-days by -26.74% in comparison to the 20-day moving average, which settled at $3.93.
-In addition, Cerus Corporation saw -38.03% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CERS fell by -2.13%, which changed the moving average for the period of 200-days by -25.18% in comparison to the 20-day moving average, which settled at $3.96.
+In addition, Cerus Corporation saw -39.35% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading